arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-debugger/ide-v2-debugger.md

 The Debugger is a brand new tool integrated in the Arduino IDE 2.0.
 You can easily access it from the sidebar on the left, grouped with the **Board Manager**, **Library Manager**, **Search** and **Sketchbook Explorer**.

-Mind that doing so will only show you its interface, but the real magic happens when you click the **crossed out bug icon** in the buttons menu at the top.
+Mind that doing so will only show you its interface, but the real magic happens when you click the **bug icon** in the buttons menu.

 ![The Debugger button.](assets/debugger-img01.png)